In this article, we're going to help you find a place to put your arms while scuba diving.

 This position is really comfortable and has a small amount of drag.
 Also while resting, your arms won’t tend to fall.
 The downfall to this position is that you have slightly less control while in the water and you need a little faster reaction to free the arms when pushing off.

 Hands folded in front of lower body

-During your dive if you are carrying something like a pointer, camera, or tool, this position gives rapid use of your arms and drag is still kept to a minimum.
-In addition there isn’t any need to unstrap your camera from your d-ring if you want to take pictures.
+During your dive, if you are carrying something like a pointer, camera, or tool, this position gives rapid use of your arms and drag is still kept to a minimum.
+In addition, there isn’t any need to unstrap your camera from your D-ring if you want to take pictures.
 One of the disadvantages is that your arms tend to fall down slightly, plus there’s more drag because the camera dangling in front.

-Arms folded in front of face
+Arms folded in front of the face

 This position looks like you are taking a nap lying on your stomach with your arms folded over your head, enabling a fast reaction time with your arms.
 You’ll enjoy a feeling of flying and appear in complete control of buoyancy.
 Downside?
 Arms still tend to fall down, possibly giving you a restricted view in front.

 Remember in all of this not to hide your arms too well just in case you need them to push yourself off the bottom if you get into any buoyancy issues.